-To avoid waste prescribe a minimum of 2 weeks trial (approximately 3 -4 tins/week) until tolerance and compliance is established.
+To avoid waste, prescribe a minimum of 2 weeks trial (1/2 of quantity prescribed per calendar month, as detailed in table below) until tolerance and compliance is established.
 Please note all specialist formulas have an unpleasant taste and may take several days and perseverance for an infant to accept them.
+The iMAP guideline for early home reintroduction provides a useful reintroduction table on page 2, which can also be used as a means to wean a child onto a new product.
+Please refer to Appendix 4.

 Please contact local ICP dietitian if further advice is required.

-Infants may require more or less than this depending upon their age, size and the rest of their diet intake.
+Infants may require more or less than the recommended average (below) depending upon their age, size and the rest of their diet intake.